 Working on just one job at a time prevents multitasking problems.
 It keeps the work quality high and the speed up.
 Using single-tasking and grouping similar tasks together really makes things more efficient.

-What are some common distractions for lawyers, and how can they be minimized?
+What are some time management challenges for lawyers, and how can they be minimized?

 Distractions like phone notifications, being interrupted, and loud settings can be annoying.
 To handle them, use tools for managing alerts, set up rules for when you can be interrupted, and arrange your workspace for better focus.